Daniel Peacock: Career

+In 2014, Peacock made a cameo appearance in his brother Harry Peacock's comedy show Toast of London.

-His latest sitcom, Marley's Ghosts, revolves around a woman called Marley Wise who finds she can communicate with the dead.
+In 2015 he appeared in the sitcom Marley's Ghosts, which revolves around a woman called Marley Wise who finds she can communicate with the dead.
 The series first aired on Gold in September 2015.

+In 2016, Peacock played the role of Maurice in Spencer Hawken's No Reasons.

-Since around 2019, Peacock has been working as a carer at Hastings Court Care Home in East Sussex, resulting in a nomination for a National Care Award in 2022.
+Since around 2019, Peacock has been working as a lifestyles co-ordinator at Hastings Court Care Home in East Sussex, resulting in a nomination for a National Care Award in 2022.